-6.13 Defining Potential Revenue and Program Income
+6.4.9 Defining Potential Revenue and Program Income

 Applicants must provide a narrative regarding all possible future revenue-producing activities and events following completion of the project.
-In addition, Applicants must provide an estimation of annual future revenue to be generated.
+In addition, Applicants must provide an estimation of annual future revenue to be generated as well as offsets created by general facility use (maintenance, utilities, etc.) that are incurred by beneficiary use.
+For affordable housing, expanded Program Income guidance is provided in the supplemental appendix specific to affordable housing development.

-6.14 Leveraging Funds - Non-CDBG-DR Funding
+6.4.10 Leveraging Funds - Non-CDBG-DR Funding

-Given the needs that exists within downtown areas and key corridors across Puerto Rico, Applicants will be required to provide a description regarding the source and amount of non-CDBG-DR funds committed to each project, if any, and what actions the Applicant has taken to assess if additional funding is available to bring to the project.
+Given the needs that exists within downtown areas, urban areas, and key corridors across Puerto Rico, Applicants will be required to provide a description regarding the source and amount of non-CDBG-DR funds committed to each project, if any, and what actions the Applicant has taken to assess if additional funding is available to bring to the project.
 Responses demonstrating the allocation of non-CDBG-DR funds to complete the project will provide the project a higher priority in the evaluation process.